By Rick Becker 28 April 2021

 Examining ourselves will help us gain perspective.
 We realize that not only has God saved us from others who deceived us, but from ourselves.
 In the NAR a “good God” always heals diseases, prospers you financially, lets you perform greater miracles than Jesus, and elevates your status in this world.
-It’s all about YOU – “papa” God, Jesus and Holy Spirit will partner with you to make your dreams come true.
+It’s all about YOU – “papa” God, Jesus, and Holy Spirit will partner with you to make your dreams come true.
 Once you exit, you’ll learn it’s all about Christ.
 One of the means God employs to accomplish this, is through our afflictions.
 God uses them to expose our own sin, expose the error and deception that captivated us.
 A good God uses afflictions as a means to conform us into the image of his son.
 A good God draws us to himself.
 A good God allows earthly losses to ensure spiritual and eternal gain.
-A good God is able to work all things “together for good.”
+A good God can work all things “together for good.”

-God comforts us in our afflictions, and in turn we become a vessel of comfort for those enduring afflictions: “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.”
+God comforts us in our afflictions, and in turn, we become a vessel of comfort for those enduring afflictions: “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.”
 2 Corinthians 1:3-4.

 The right perspective enables us to focus on the gains instead of the losses.
 The right perspective allows us to stop mourning what we’ve “lost,” and celebrate what we’ve gained.
 The earthly losses from walking away from an abusive “church” cannot be compared to the spiritual gains.
 Bitterness turns to gratitude when we realize that God plucked us out of a path that leads to destruction.
 The wasted years can become valuable lessons.
 The deceit in our own hearts is revealed.
-We may have lost time, money and friendships, but we’ve have gained truth, and in some cases actually been saved.
+We may have lost time, money, and friendships, but we have gained the truth, and in some cases actually been saved.